andivis/solid-invention/README.md

     3. The `craigslist ad must not contain` is a semi-colon separated list of phrases to avoid.
 If at least one of those phrases appears in the Craigslist ad, it skips that ad.
 3. Double click `marketplaces.bat`.
 It'll write a link to itself in `C:\Users\(your username)\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`.
 This allows the app to launch on system startup.
 5. Optionally, double click `show-hide-window.bat` to hide/show the command prompt window

+## Options

+`options.ini` accepts the following options:

+- `emailProvider`: What service to send emails with.
+Can be `sendgrid` or `gmail`.
+Default: `sendgrid`.
+- `fromEmailAddress`: What will appear in the "From" field in the emails this app sends.
+- `toEmailAddress`: Where to send the notification emails.
+Default: (blank).